Fire Ban in Effect Read More >

 What are the benefits for Qualicum Beach?

-If approved, this purchase will:
+This purchase will:

 • Preserve approximately 40% of the land as permanent parkland with trails and reforested areas.